TobseTobse/DD-WRT_NordVPN/index.md

 Now let's define an initial VPN server to connect to.
 In the DD-WRT menu go to _Services > VPN_.
 Pick one of the server configs you would like to connect to per default after the router has booted.
-You find these files in the serverconfigs/ directory.
+You find these files in the serverconfigs directory.
 In the **OpenVPN Client** section fill the fields as follows:

 - Start OpenVPN Client: Enable